Chapter 12: Creative Driving

-Three honks signaled Derek's arrival.
-Jordan looked outside to see a lime-green Volkswagen Beetle pulled up by the mailbox.
+Three honks in rapid sequence signaled Derek's arrival.
+Jordan looked outside to see a lime-green Volkswagen Beetle pull up by the mailbox.
 Of course, that's what Derek drove.
 It made perfect sense.

-Quickly, Jordan grabbed his backpack—containing laptop, notepad, and recorder—which he'd put in the hallway to be ready to leave as soon as Derek arrived.
-His mom had arrived home since the call, and he worried that if Derek came inside, she would insist on inviting him for coffee and chitchat.
+Quickly, Jordan grabbed his backpack—containing laptop, notepad, and recorder—which he'd put in the hallway to be ready to leave as soon as Derek got there.
+His mom had arrived home since the call and he worried that if Derek entered the house she would insist on inviting him for coffee and chitchat.
 Which would take away from valuable interview time.
+He also was scared his mom's well-meaning but sometimes intrusive demeanor would frighten Derek, even if his friend didn't seem to shy away from socialization.

 While Jordan pulled on his shoes, his mom peaked into the hallway, bearing an expression that was a mix of jubilant "Yay, my awkward son has a friend!" and suspicious "What kind of shenanigans are you up to, kid?".